 Long before modern medicine described the body in cells and systems, ancient physicians read the body through the sky.
-From Hippocrates to Galen, from Ptolemy to Ibn Sina, the same lineage of thought passed through Greek, Roman, Persian and Arabic hands.
-At the heart of that medical astrology sat a pair of technical markers used to assess the body's basic vitality: hyleg and alcocoden.
+The same lineage of thought ran from Hippocrates to Galen, from Ptolemy to Ibn Sina, passing through Greek, Roman, Persian and Arabic hands.
+At the heart of that medical astrology sat two technical markers used to judge the body's basic vitality: hyleg and alcocoden.
 They are old words, but the idea behind them is still useful.
 One marker carries the spark of life.
 The other tells you how that spark is supplied.

 What Hyleg Means

-The word hyleg traces back to the Greek term aphesis, "the release" or "the giver," sometimes also rendered as the Persian hilaj.
+The word hyleg goes back to the Greek term aphesis, meaning "the release" or "the giver," and it is sometimes rendered through the Persian hilaj.
 In the medical and astrological literature it is translated as the giver of life.
-The hyleg is the point in your birth chart that carries the basic life force of the body.
-It is not your fate, it is not your personality.
+The hyleg is the point in your birth chart that carries the body's basic life force.
+It is not your fate, and it is not your personality.
 It is the chart's vitality anchor, the place where life is being "held."

-When classical astrologers wanted to assess longevity, resilience or the body's ability to recover from illness, they did not look at the Sun sign or the Moon sign in the modern sense.
+When classical astrologers wanted to judge longevity, resilience or the body's ability to recover from illness, they did not look at the Sun sign or the Moon sign in the modern sense.
 They looked for the hyleg first.
-A well-placed hyleg, supported by gentle aspects and unafflicted, suggested a body that can carry stress and recover.
-A weakened or afflicted hyleg suggested a constitution that needed careful tending.
+A hyleg that was well placed, touched by gentle aspects and free from affliction, suggested a body that could carry stress and bounce back.
+A weak or afflicted hyleg suggested a constitution that needed careful tending.

 How Hyleg Is Found in Your Chart

 The classical method works through a ranked list.
-The astrologer scans certain points in a fixed order and chooses the first one that meets the conditions for being hyleg.
+The astrologer checks certain points in a fixed order and picks the first one that meets the conditions for being hyleg.
 The order depends on whether you were born by day or by night.

-For a day birth, the order is the Sun, the Moon, the rising sign degree, the Part of Fortune, and finally the prenatal lunation (the New Moon or Full Moon that occurred just before birth).
-For a night birth, the order is the Moon first, then the Sun, then the Part of Fortune, then the rising degree, and last the prenatal lunation.
+For a day birth, the order is the Sun, the Moon, the rising sign degree, the Part of Fortune, and finally the prenatal lunation, which is the New Moon or Full Moon that occurred just before birth.
+For a night birth, the order shifts: the Moon comes first, then the Sun, then the Part of Fortune, then the rising degree, and last the prenatal lunation.

-A candidate becomes hyleg only when it sits in a "fit" house.
-The favored placements are the 1st, 7th, 10th and 11th houses, with some traditions accepting the 9th house under certain conditions.
+A candidate can only become hyleg if it sits in a "fit" house, meaning a house strong enough to hold life.
+The favored placements are the 1st, 7th, 10th and 11th houses, and some traditions accept the 9th house under certain conditions.
 A luminary buried in the 6th, 8th or 12th house was usually disqualified.
-The astrologer would move down the list until a candidate landed in one of the acceptable houses.
+The astrologer moved down the list until a candidate landed in one of the acceptable houses.
 That body became the chart's hyleg.

 What Alcocoden Means

-If hyleg is the carrier of life, the alcocoden is its supplier.
+If the hyleg carries life, the alcocoden supplies it.
 The word comes from the Arabic al-kadkhudah, often translated as "the lord of life" or "the master of the household."
-In Hellenistic Greek the corresponding term is oikodespotes, the house-lord.
-In both languages the image is the same: someone who runs the household, who feeds and maintains the life that hyleg carries.
+The matching term in Hellenistic Greek is oikodespotes, the house-lord.
+In both languages the image is the same: someone who runs the household, who feeds and maintains the life that the hyleg carries.

 How Alcocoden Is Found

 Once the hyleg has been identified, the astrologer asks which planet has the strongest claim over the degree where the hyleg sits.
-Classical astrology lists five forms of dignity: domicile (sign rulership), exaltation, triplicity, term and face.
-The planet with the strongest combined claim, especially if it is also well-placed in the chart, becomes the alcocoden.
+Classical astrology recognizes five forms of dignity, five ways a planet can "own" a degree: domicile (sign rulership), exaltation, triplicity, term and face.
+The planet with the strongest combined claim becomes the alcocoden, especially if it is also well placed in the chart.

-In practice the alcocoden is often a benefic well situated by house and aspect, but it can also be Saturn, Mars or even a malefic when no other planet holds stronger rulership.
-The classical reading then assesses the alcocoden by its own condition: its sign, its house, its aspects, its retrograde state.
+In practice the alcocoden is often a benefic that is well situated by house and aspect.
+But it can also be Saturn, Mars or even a malefic when no other planet holds a stronger claim.
+The classical reading then judges the alcocoden by its own condition: its sign, its house, its aspects and whether it is retrograde.
 From that, the tradition derived numerical estimates of years of life.
-Modern practitioners take those numerical estimates with much more caution, but the structural reading still holds.
+Modern practitioners treat those numerical estimates with much more caution, but the structural reading still holds.

 What This Pair Tells You

 Hyleg and alcocoden are read together, not separately.
 The hyleg names the engine of vitality.
 The alcocoden names its fuel supply.
-When both are strong, well-placed and unafflicted, the classical reading speaks of a long life with steady physical resilience.
-When either one is heavily afflicted, the tradition does not predict early death in any literal way, it points instead to specific bodily regions, specific seasons of life and specific themes that ask for attention.
+When both are strong, well placed and free from affliction, the classical reading speaks of a long life with steady physical resilience.
+When either one is heavily afflicted, the tradition does not literally predict an early death.
+Instead it points to specific bodily regions, specific seasons of life and specific themes that ask for attention.

-For example, a hyleg in Cancer with an afflicted Moon would have classically been read as a vitality that runs through the stomach, the breast tissue, the emotional digestive system.
-The alcocoden, if it were Saturn poorly placed, would suggest that fatigue, dryness and slow recovery shadow the long arc.
+Take a hyleg in Cancer with an afflicted Moon.
+Classically this was read as a vitality that runs through the stomach, the breast tissue, the emotional digestive system.
+If the alcocoden were a poorly placed Saturn, it would suggest that fatigue, dryness and slow recovery shadow the long arc of life.
 The reading is symbolic, not surgical.
 It produces themes for attention, not diagnoses.

 Ibn Sina and the Avicennan Reading

 Ibn Sina, the Persian polymath known in the West as Avicenna, gathered this whole apparatus into a medical framework in his Canon of Medicine.
 In his hands the astrological markers were not divinatory predictions but constitutional indicators.
-He braided hyleg and alcocoden into the older theory of temperaments, the hot-cold-moist-dry constitution of the body, and into the 6th house reading of daily order.
+He wove hyleg and alcocoden together with the older theory of temperaments, the hot, cold, moist and dry balance of the body, and with the 6th house reading of daily order.
 A patient was not just "Saturnian" or "Lunar."
-A patient was a hyleg supplied by a particular alcocoden, running on a particular temperament, expressed through a particular bodily region.
+A patient was a hyleg supplied by a particular alcocoden, running on a particular temperament, and expressed through a particular bodily region.

 This is the lineage AstroAk reads from.
 Hyleg and alcocoden, temperament, the 6th house and the zodiac body map together build the classical medical astrology chart.
 None of them stands alone.
-Together they describe a body the way a physician of that era would have described it: a constitution, a vitality engine, a fuel supply, a sensitive region.
+Together they describe a body the way a physician of that era would have: a constitution, a vitality engine, a fuel supply and a sensitive region.
+The Part of Sickness belongs to the same toolkit, a calculated point that marks where the constitution is most easily strained.

 A Note of Caution

 These markers are ancient interpretive tools, not modern medical diagnoses.
-The hyleg-alcocoden system was developed in centuries when the lifespan of the body was largely unknowable in advance, and astrology offered a symbolic framework for thinking about resilience.
+The hyleg-alcocoden system took shape in centuries when the lifespan of the body could not be known in advance, and astrology offered a symbolic way to think about resilience.
 It is symbolic language.
 It points to themes, sensitivities and regions of attention.
 It does not replace blood work, imaging, examination by a qualified physician, or any modern clinical assessment.

 If something in your body is asking for care, the right next step is medical, not astrological.
 The chart can stand beside the clinic as a reflective companion, never in place of it.
 Read with that grounding, hyleg and alcocoden become what the old tradition meant them to be: an honest map of how vitality has been organized in you, useful for self-knowledge, for daily order and for the long view of the body.